XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Good to know

-Always verify the currency of your account before transferring funds to avoid unnecessary conversion fees and delays.
+Always double-check the currency (CAD or USD) of your account and payment instructions before initiating a transfer to avoid currency conversion charges or delays.

 Payment methodAccepted currenciesMinimum amountProcessing timePossible fees